 The New Mexico History Museum Review

-The new museum is the anchor of a campus that encompasses the Palace of the Governors, the Museum of New Mexico Press, the Fray Angélico Chávez History Library, and Photo Archives (an assemblage of more than 750,000 images dating from the 1850s).
+This impressive museum, opened in 2009, is the anchor of a campus that encompasses the Palace of the Governors, the Museum of New Mexico Press, the Fray Angélico Chávez History Library, and Photo Archives (an assemblage of more than 1 million images dating from the 1850s).
 Behind the palace on Lincoln Avenue, the museum thoroughly encompasses the early history of indigenous people, Spanish colonization, the Mexican Period, and travel and commerce on the legendary Santa Fe Trail.
-Opened in May 2009, the museum has permanent and changing exhibits, such as "Jewish Pioneers of New Mexico," which explores the vital role Jewish immigrants played during the late 19th and early 20th centuries in the state's civic, economic, and cultural development.
-With advance permission, students and researchers have access to the comprehensive Fray Angélico Chávez Library and its rare maps, manuscripts, and photographs (more than 120,000 prints and negatives).
-The Museum of New Mexico Press, which prints books, pamphlets, and cards on antique presses, also hosts bookbinding demonstrations, lectures, and slide shows.
+Inside are changing and permanent exhibits.
+From 1 until 5, Tuesday–Friday, visitors have access (call ahead to make arrangements) to the comprehensive Fray Angélico Chávez Library and its rare maps, manuscripts, and photographs (more than 120,000 prints and negatives).
+The Palace Print Shop & Bindery, which prints books, pamphlets, and cards on antique presses, also hosts bookbinding demonstrations, lectures, and slide shows.
 The Palace of the Governors is a humble one-story neo-Pueblo adobe on the north side of the Plaza, and is the oldest public building in the United States.
 Its rooms contain period furnishings and exhibits illustrating the building's many functions over the past four centuries.
 Built at the same time as the Plaza, circa 1610 (scholars debate the exact year), it was the seat of four regional governments—those of Spain, Mexico, the Confederacy, and the U.S. territory that preceded New Mexico's statehood, which was achieved in 1912.
 The building was abandoned in 1680, following the Pueblo Revolt, but resumed its role as government headquarters when Don Diego de Vargas successfully returned in 1692.
 It served as the residence for 100 Spanish, Mexican, and American governors, including Governor Lew Wallace, who wrote his epic Ben Hur in its then drafty rooms, all the while complaining of the dust and mud that fell from its earthen ceiling.

 Dozens of Native American vendors gather daily under the portal of the Palace of the Governors to display and sell pottery, jewelry, bread, and other goods.
 With few exceptions, the more than 500 artists and craftspeople registered to sell here are Pueblo or Navajo Indians.
 The merchandise for sale is required to meet strict standards: all items are handmade or hand-strung in Native American households; silver jewelry is either sterling (92.5% pure) or coin (90% pure) silver; all metal jewelry bears the maker's mark, which is registered with the Museum of New Mexico.
 Prices tend to reflect the high quality of the merchandise but are often significantly less that what you'd pay in a shop.
 Please remember not to take photographs without permission.